yosemitebandit/vebsite/readme.md

 * use `python thumbnailify` to create thumbnails -- and link thumbnails with `thumbnail = "/img/boat-thumbnail.png"` in the front matter
 * tags should be plural or a gerund
+* the menu topmatter is kind of not necessary anymore as the sidebar is hardcoded -- in fact, including a menu item, even a blank one, will mean the page doesn't show up in article lists

 #### organization